UVSAT Group

 - solar physics

-Antarctic ozone hole in October as observed by GOME, SCIAMACHY, and GOME-2.
-The total ozone columns were retrieved with our scientific algorithm based upon the weighting function differential optical absorption technique (WFDOAS).
-In 2015 and 2018 the area of the Antarctic ozone hole was among the largest on reocrd.
-In 2019 the ozone hole was among the smallest.
-The last three years (2020-2022) the ozone holes were unusually large, possibly linked to the Australian wildfires (2020) and the volcanic eruptions from La Soufriere (2021) and Hunga Tonga – Hunga Ha’pai (2022) injecting large amounts of aerosols into the stratosphere.
+Antarctic ozone hole in October as observed by the satellite instruments GOME, SCIAMACHY, GOME-2, and TROPOMI.
+The total ozone columns were retrieved with our scientific algorithm using the weighting function differential optical absorption technique (WFDOAS).
+In 2015 and 2018, the area of the Antarctic ozone hole ranked among the largest recorded.
+Conversely, in 2019, the ozone hole was one of the smallest observed.
+During the period (2020-2022) the ozone hole areas were larger than the long-term mean of the last decade, likely due to the Australian wildfires (2020) and the volcanic eruptions from La Soufriere (2021) and Hunga Tonga - Hunga Ha'apai (2022) injecting large amounts of water vapor and/or aerosols into the stratosphere (above 10-15 km altitude).
+If you hover your mouse over the image, you see ozone anomalies with respect to the long-term mean from 1995-2024.
+These anomalies more clearly illustrate the variability of ozone over the Antarctic, both inside and outside the ozone hole, influenced by stratospheric meteorological conditions.